jesusferm/Nautilus-BackSpace/README.md

-# BackSpace in Nautilus on Gnome 43, 44
+# BackSpace in Nautilus on Gnome

-Use key backspace to back directory in nautilus on gnome 43, 44, support and tested on Fedora 37, 38 Beta, if any use distro based debian ajust the packge
+The script BackSpaceGnome31-46.py its for fedora version 31 to 40 and Gnome 43 to 46.

+The script BackSpaceGnome47.py its for fedora version 41 and Gnome 47.

 ## Install dependencies package